aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/exclude-unused-styles-during-excel-to-html-conversion/_index.md

 ## **Exclude Unused Styles during Excel to HTML conversion**

 The following sample code creates a workbook and also creates an unused named style.
-Since the [**HtmlSaveOptions.excludeUnusedStyles**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#excludeUnusedStyles--) is set to **true**, this unused named style will not be exported to [output HTML](61767778.zip).
-But if you set it to **false**, then this unused style will be present inside the output HTML which you can then see in HTML markup as shown in the above screenshot.
+Since the [**HtmlSaveOptions.excludeUnusedStyles**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#excludeUnusedStyles--) is set to **true**, this unused named style will not be exported to the output HTML (61767778.zip).
+But if you set it to **false**, then this unused style will be present inside the output HTML, which you can then see in the HTML markup as shown in the screenshot above.

 ## **Sample Code**